 - Rachel Tomas Morgan, University of Notre Dame

 - Kathleen Maas Weigert, Loyola University Chicago

-A call for papers will be available in mid-spring 2014.
-If you are interested in making a contribution and/or want some advance information about the guidelines, style, format and review criteria, please contact Jennifer M. Pigza, firstname.lastname@example.org or 925-631-4755.
+A call for papers is below.
+If you have questions about the guidelines, style, format and review criteria, please contact Jennifer M. Pigza, email@example.com or 925-631-4755.